SUPERCILEX/Robot-Scouter/README.md

     </a>
 </p>

-Robot Scouter is an open-source Android app that makes FRC and other FIRST competition robot scouting simple and collaborative.
+Robot Scouter is an open-source Android app with three core goals to make FIRST competition robot scouting easy, efficient, and collaborative.

 ![Robot Scouter demo](docs/demo.gif)